ibm-cloud-docs/containers/cs_edge.md

       * If NLB pods are returned, continue to the next step.

   * ALB pods:
     1. Confirm that all ALB pods are deployed to edge nodes.
-Search for the keyword `alb`.
 Each public and private ALB has two pods.
-Example:
       ```
       kubectl describe nodes -l dedicated=edge | grep alb
       ```